vonate5/air-pollution/README.md

 - Outline project and define goals
 - Research data sources
-- Set up project environment (GitHub repository, Trello Kanban board)
+- Set up project environment (GitHub repository,
 - Gather data via web scraping and APIs
 - EDA, clean and wrangle data using Python and Pandas
 - Analysis and visualization in Tableau